clifordjoshy/clifordjoshy.github.io/content/projects/rubiks-cube-solver/index.md

 ## Personal Notes

 This was a pretty hard project to implement.
-The only proper piece of documentatio.n I could find for this algorithm was a letter from Thisthlethwaite linked above.
+The only proper piece of documentation I could find for this algorithm was a letter from Thisthlethwaite linked above.
 I had to pour over those papers for days on end to properly understand the algorithm.